Natural Reweighted Wake-Sleep: Introduction

-Besides the choice of the specific loss function to be optimized, depending on the nature of the generative model, in the literature several approaches to speed up the convergence during training have been proposed, through the definition of different training algorithms.
-One line of research, initiated by Amari and co-workers~\cite{amari1998natural,amari1997neural}, takes advantage of a geometric framework based on notions of Information Geometry~\cite{amari2000methods}, which allows the definition of the natural gradient, i.e., the Riemannian gradient of the loss function for a neural network computed with respect to the Fisher-Rao metric.
-In this paper, we pursue this line of research.
-In general the computation of the natural gradient requires the inversion of an estimation of the Fisher information matrix, and for this reason it cannot be directly applied for the training of large neural network due to its computation costs.
-Several alternatives have been proposed in the literature~\cite{desjardins2013metric,desjardins2015natural,grosse2016kronecker,ollivier2015riemannian,martens2015optimizing,sun2017relative} which are all based on more or less sophisticated approximations of the structure of the Fisher information matrix, by introducing (conditional) independence assumptions between random variables which allows its efficient inversion.
-The use of the natural gradient for the training of generative models has been exploited in particular in~\cite{lin2017natural,zhang2017noisy}.
+Besides the choice of the specific loss function to be optimized, depending on the nature of the generative model, in the literature several approaches to speed-up the convergence during training have been proposed, through the definition of different optimization algorithms.
+One line of research, initiated by Amari and co-workers~\cite{amari1998natural,amari1997neural}, takes advantage of a geometric framework based on notions of Information Geometry~\cite{amari2000methods}, which leads to the definition of the natural gradient.
+Whenever the loss function is defined over a statistical manifold of distributions, whose geometry is given by the Fisher-Rao metric, the natural gradient of the function to be optimized corresponds to the Riemannian gradient of the function itself computed with respect to the metric of the manifold.
+In general the computation of the natural gradient requires the inversion of the Fisher information matrix (FIM), and for this reason often it cannot be directly applied for the training of large neural network due to its computation cost.
+Several approaches have been proposed in the literature~\cite{desjardins2013metric,desjardins2015natural,grosse2016kronecker,ollivier2015riemannian,martens2015optimizing} which are all based on more or less sophisticated approximations of the structure of the FIM.
+By introducing different forms of independence assumptions between random variables from the network, certain blocks of the FIM are set to zero or alternatively they admit specific representations (such as low-rank updates of a diagonal matrix or Kronecker products of matrices) which allow its efficient inversion.
+Instead, a different view is provided by Sun and Nielsen~\cite{sun2017relative}, which propose to compute a local version of the Fisher-Rao metric, that they call Relative Fisher Information Metric, used to analyze the local learning dynamics in a large system.
+Yet a different approach is introduced by Lin et al. \cite{lin2021tractable}, where they describe a method for the computation of the natural gradient based on the use of local-parameter coordinates, which can be applied to several distributions and algorithms.
+The use of the natural gradient for the training of generative models has been exploited in particular in the works of Lin et. al. Zhang et. al.~\cite{lin2017natural,zhang2017noisy}.
+In this paper we follow a different approach for the computation of the natural gradient for the training of a HM which does not require an approximation of the FIM before its empirical evaluation.